-Supporting efforts to create environmentally sustainable, active, and healthy communities
+Supporting efforts to create environmentally sustainable and healthy communities

 Nicholas Chow, Water Engineering Project Manager, UCLA Luskin Center